 - USBC, Virginia Construction Code 2003 edition Section 103.6, USBC Virginia Rehabilitation Code 2003 edition, 2003 International Existing Building Code (Chapter 8 or Chapter 12) with USBC amendments.

-The Zoning Ordinance requires sites to be partially brought up to current standards when use or use groups are changed.
-When this information is assimilated into a plan, the staff of the Zoning and Inspections Department will be glad to assist you in bringing your project to fruition.
+The zoning ordinance requires sites to be partially brought up to current standards when the use or use groups are changed.
+When this information is assimilated into a plan, the Zoning and Codes Compliance staff will be happy to assist n bringing your project to fruition.
 Please call us if you have any questions.